 Coronavirus has probably changed the way you think about holidays.
 Whether it’s UK or abroad, one of your concerns is going to be how safe your money is when you book and what you can do if your holiday is cancelled.
 This guide covers your options.

-Can I get a refund on my existing travel insurance policy
+Can I get a refund from my travel provider if they cancel my trip?

 Got a question?

 Our advisers will point you in the right direction.

 Start a webchat online or call us on 0800 138 1677.

 However, it’s worth contacting the holiday provider of the parts that have not been cancelled to see if they will offer you a refund before making a claim on your travel insurance policy.

 If the travel provider is still offering their service (for example, the hotel is still offering you accommodation despite the fact your flight has been cancelled), then you will not be entitled to a refund and you are unlikely to have the right to claim on your credit card [see below].

 See the Which? website for more help making a claim for a cancelled holiday if you booked it as a package holiday.